openhab/openhab-addons/bundles/org.openhab.binding.knx/README.md

 #### Channel Types

 Standard channels are used most of the time.
-They are used in the common case where the physical state is owned by a device within the KNX bus, e.g. by a switch actuator who "knows" whether the light is turned on or off, or by a temperature sensor which reports the room temperature regularly.
+They are used in the common case where the physical state is owned by a device within the KNX bus, e.g., by a switch actuator that "knows" whether the light is turned on or off, or by a temperature sensor that reports the room temperature regularly.

 Control channel types (suffix `-control`) are used for cases where the KNX bus does not own the physical state of a device.
-This could be the case if e.g. a lamp from another binding should be controlled by a KNX wall switch.
+This could be the case if, for example, a lamp from another binding should be controlled by a KNX wall switch.
 When a `GroupValueRead` telegram is sent from the KNX bus to a *-control Channel, the bridge responds with a `GroupValueResponse` telegram to the KNX bus.

 ##### Channel Type `color`, `color-control`